cue-lang/proposal/designs/modules.v3/4389-module-replace.md

 complement `local-module.cue` by providing cross-module workspace configuration that lives entirely outside any individual module.
-The two features are orthogonal: `local-module.cue` handles per-module replace directives, while a workspace file would handle multi-module development layouts.
+The two features are orthogonal: `local-module.cue` handles per-module `replaceWith` fields, while a workspace file would handle multi-module development layouts.
 The design of `local-module.cue` does not preclude or constrain a future workspace feature.

 ## Rationale

-### Why not put replace directives in `module.cue`?
+### Why not put module replaces in `module.cue`?

-Placing replace directives in `module.cue` would replicate the problem Go had before `go.work`: developers must remember to remove directory replaces before committing, and the single dependency list cannot represent both the main-module and published-module views.
+Placing `replaceWith` fields in `module.cue` would replicate the problem Go had before `go.work`: developers must remember to remove directory replaces before committing, and the single dependency list cannot represent both the main-module and published-module views.